 How is my partner likely to feel?

 Partners can sometimes find it difficult to understand your feelings and you may feel that your partner is not supporting you.
 They can also feel left out and ignored.
 Your partner’s focus is likely to be on you rather than the lost pregnancy, and this can be difficult to accept.
 It is important that when you feel able to, you talk to your partner both about your feelings and about theirs.

 Partners often have a sense that they want to try and make it better or to fix what has happened in some way.
 This can be demonstrated by your partner being overly helpful or trying to distract you by taking you out, organising a trip or just encouraging you not to dwell on what has happened.
 This is not because they don’t care about what’s happened.

 You can help your partner by reassuring them that when you talk to them about the ectopic pregnancy, that if you become upset and tearful, you don’t need them to try and fix it – you just need them to listen and support you.

-Reading the page about Dads and Ectopic Pregnancy might be helpful.
+Reading our guidance for Partners and Ectopic Pregnancy might be helpful.

 How will my other children feel?

 Even very young children can sense when the person they are used to caring for them is distressed or upset.
 Toddlers often feel that they may have done something to cause their mother to be unhappy and an older child who understands the condition more, often worries for their parent’s future well-being.
 This can be overcome with honesty and making sure that children are given an age-appropriate explanation about what has happened, along with plenty of reassurance and cuddles.